anovote/org/README.md

 > this catalog stores all the sprints.
 The retrospective, review and planning is stored under seperate folders here.
 - diagrams
 > diagrams we create are being stored in this folder.

-## Our progess

-To keep track of our progess, we use the github project board for our organization.